Philadelphia Art Museum Expansion Descriptive Essay

 Previous experience of the City Beautiful prioritized the aesthetic rather than practical function of the buildings.
 This is of particular concern to Beaux Arts style related to the construction of urban parks, including Grand Army Plaza at Prospect Park.

-Other antecedents included the Private Places with great emphasis on designed streetscapes and setbacks3.
+Other antecedents included the Private Places with great emphasis on designed streetscapes and setbacks.
 The design system and planning of the Kansas City also adhered to the romantic style in terms selection and use of natural splendor for the parks.

 The design of these sites, however, had details and scale of the Expositions with classical structures.
-Though the City Beautiful movement is known to have addressed high style, large design projects, it had four stages that applied to all urban areas.
+Though the City Beautiful movement is known to have addressed high-style, large design projects, it had four stages that applied to all urban areas.

 With regard to the above-presented case studies, the Philadelphia Museum of Art corresponds to aesthetic design and site planning.
 However, excess focus on beautification prevents the building from ensuring enough practical space for visitors to use.